 The Company's American Depositary Shares ("ADSs") are traded on the NASDAQ Capital Market, and its ordinary shares are traded on the Tel Aviv Stock Exchange ("TASE").
+Each ADS represents 15 ordinary shares.

 In March 2017, the Company acquired Agalimmune Ltd. ("Agalimmune"), a privately held company incorporated in the United Kingdom, with a focus on the field of immuno-oncology.